Vedanta Society Of Southern California, Ramakrishna Monastery

 The monastery was originally developed in 1942 during WWII by Gerald Heard, a disciple of Swami Prabhavananda of the Vedanta Society of Southern California an American branch of the Ramakrishna Order of India.
 Established as Trabuco College, it was originally meant to be a religious, non-sectarian, co-ed monastery, unaffiliated with any particular religious organization.
 Aldous Huxley, a close friend of Heard, spent 6 weeks there working on his book The Perennial Philosophy.

-However, the experiment failed and Heard donated the land and buildings to the Vedanta Society of Southern California as a male-only monastery.
+Heard's attempt to make an unaffiliated monastery failed, and he donated the land and buildings to the Vedanta Society of Southern California for use as a monastery for men.
 It was consecrated on September 7, 1949, by Swami Prabhavananda, as the Ramakrishna Monastery.
 It is located on a 40-acre property in the rolling hills of Trabuco Canyon, California.
 It bears the name of the great Indian mystic, Sri Ramakrishna, founder of the Ramakrishna Order of India.